muratk3n/thirdwave/en/README.md

 ---

-🤔 What's missing here is context, what is the trend, and how many deaths were there, etc.
+Was it that high really? 🤔 Plus shat's missing here is context, what is the trend, and how many deaths were there, etc.

 "North Press Agency counted 66 military operations, which the Islamic State (ISIS) claimed responsible for, in north and east Syria during